erikmswan/UI-Animation-Library/README.md

 ### Set Incremental Timing

-This method will automatically add incremented delays to a set of elements.
-This is useful for when you'd like to stagger animations.
-While there are a number of other options to use out there, the main feature of this method is that it will also look for html attributes on the parent element in addition to passed options.
+This method will automatically add incremented delays to a set of elements, which is useful for when you'd like to stagger animations.
+While there are a number of options out there to achieve this effect (like GSAP), the main feature of this method is that it will also look for html attributes on the parent element in addition to passed options.

 ```javascript
 // defaults shown here